docsforadobe/premiere-scripting-guide/2 - App object/application.rst

 **Description**

-Controls whether the extension with the given ExtensionID remains persistent in memory, throughout the Premiere Pro session.
+Whether extension with the given ExtensionID persists, within this session.

 **Parameters**